 Can allergic rhinitis in pollen season be prevented?

-Keep windows closed at night and use air conditioning, which cleans, cools, and dries the air.
+This cleans, cools, and dries the air.

 Keep car windows closed when traveling.

-Minimize your child's time spent outdoors when the pollen count is high.
+Reduce your child's time spent outdoors when the pollen count is high.

-Do not rake leaves or have your child jump in piles of raked leaves during pollen season.
+Don't rake leaves or have your child jump in piles of raked leaves during pollen season.

-Do not hang your child's bedding or clothing outside to dry.
+Don't hang your child's bedding or clothing outside to dry.

 Have your child wear sunglasses and a hat when outside.
 This helps keep pollen out

 of their eyes and hair.